claytonno/MotoCluster/README.md

 GPS Circuit is comprised of: a.
 Adafruit Ultimate GPS Breakout Module (note that #1 and #2 could be combined into a single unit if using a standalone PA1616D GPS module, a ATMega chip like the 1284P with two serial ports, for a single hardware unit for the motorcycle

-Raspberry Pi 4 running Raspbian Buster(will likely work with raspberry Pi 3 as well, maybe 2, not sure but have not tested) WILL NOT work with RPI Zero, as the UI needs threading support!
+Raspberry Pi 4 running Raspbian Buster(will likely work with raspberry Pi 3 as well, maybe 2, not sure but have not tested) WILL NOT work with RPI Zero, as the UI needs threading support.

 Pimoroni Hyperpixel 4 Capacitive touch screen display